- Take the Menopause Quiz

 Osteoporosis produces no symptoms until a bone fracture occurs.
-Bone fracture in osteoporosis can occur with only a minor fall, blow, or even just a twist of the body that ordinarily would not cause an injury.
+Bone fracture secondary to osteoporosis can occur with only a minor fall, blow, or even just a twist of the body that normally would not cause an injury.

 Prevention and treatment of osteoporosis can decrease the risk of bone fractures.

-- performing regular weight-bearing exercises, including walking, dancing, gardening and other physical activities, and (supervised) muscle strengthening exercises;
+- performing regular weight-bearing exercises, including walking, dancing, gardening and other physical activities;

 - getting adequate calcium and vitamin D intake;